3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 2. Set up your router for the following states: `home`, `quotes`, `netflix` using the information provided above.

-3. Follow the specs for each of the following states and build the **controller** and **view** for each of them:
+3. Follow the specs for each of the following states and build the **component** with the **js** and **view** for each of them:

 ### State 1: The Home Page

-- When the page loads `localhost:3000/` the view simply renders "This is the homepage!"
+- When the page loads `localhost:3000/` the view simply renders: "This is the homepage!"
 Clicking on the `Home` tab will also show this view.
 There is no controller associated with this view.
-- :dart: Commit often!
+- :dart: Make sure to Commit Often!

 ### State 2: Ron Swanson Quote of the Day